Shawn-Nichol/AndroidKotlinGuide/App Resources/What is App Resources.md

 For exmaple, imagine ou have an app icon, icon.png and need unique version of it for a didferent locales.
 However, two locales, English-Canadain and French-Canadian, need to use the same version.
 You might assume that you need to copy the same image inot the reource direcotry for both English and French, but it's not true.
 Instead, you can save the image that's used for both as icon_ca.png and put it in the default res/drawable/ directory.
 Then create an icon.xml file in res/drawable-en-rCA/ and res/drawable-fr-rCA/ that refers to the icon_ca.png resource using the <bitmap> element.
 This allows you to store just one veresion of the PNG file and two small XML files that point to it

 ## Accessing your app resources
 Once you provide a resource in your application, you can apply it by referencing its resource ID.
-All resource iDs are defined in you progject's R class, which the aapt tool automatically generates.
+All resource iDs are defined in you progject's R class, which the apt tool automatically generates.

-When your application is compiled, aapt generates the R class, which contains resource IDs for all the resources in your res/ directory.
+When your application is compiled, apt generates the R class, which contains resource IDs for all the resources in your res/ directory.
 For each type of resource, there is an R subclass, and for each resource of that type, there is  static integer.
 This integer is the resource ID that you can use to retrieve your resource.

 Although the R class is where resource IDs are specified you should never need to look there to discover a resource ID.
 A resource ID is always composed of:
 - The resource type: each resource is grouped into a "type", such as string, drawable, and layout.